-Is your air conditioner acting strange?
-There's a good chance it’s trying to tell you something.
+Is your air conditioning acting strange?
+Chances are, it’s trying to tell you something.

-The warning signs of an air conditioner’s problem can tell a lot about the type of issue the system is suffering from.
-Whether it’s peculiar noises, leaks, freezing up or another ailment—it all points to a particular culprit and requires a distinct remedy.
-By recognizing the specific symptoms, you can narrow down the potential causes of the problem and determine the best course of action for repairing the AC.
+The signs of an air conditioner’s problem can tell a lot about the sort of issue the system is suffering from.
+Whether it’s peculiar noises, leaks, freezing up or another problem—it all points to a particular culprit and requires a specific fix.
+By recognizing the specific symptoms, it's more likely that you'll be able to figure out the potential causes of the problem and determine the best course of action for repairing the air conditioning system.

-While the symptoms are often unique, many cooling system issues stem from problems that can be avoided by scheduling routine air conditioning maintenance.
-That’s because a routine Air conditioner maintenance call includes an inspection and cleaning of your system, as well as locating any parts that may be wearing out and need replacement or repair.
-This helps find potential problems before they cause equipment failures or other issues.
+While the symptoms are often very different, many cooling system issues stem from problems that can be avoided by scheduling regular air conditioning maintenance.
+That’s because a routine AC maintenance call includes an inspection and cleaning of your system, as well as locating any parts that may be wearing out and need replacement or to be fixed.
+This helps uncover potential problems before they cause malfunctions or other issues.

-Here are some of the typical AC problems and the indications you may see:
+Here are some of of the typical AC problems and the signals you may see:

 Why Is My Air Conditioner Leaking?